ilee38/practice-python/README.md

-# CS Concepts and Skill Practice in Python
+# CS Concepts and Skills Practice in Python
 Implementation of basic data structures and algorithms from scratch to refresh concepts while practicing the language.

 ### Disclaimer: